Hypertension Management Program

 Key elements of the HMP include professional education, practice support and extensive tool kits for healthcare providers to improve detection, management and treatment (both medication and lifestyle) and to support patient self-management.
 In addition, the HMP provides a web-based data repository which allows primary care clinicians to track enrolled patients’ blood pressure and lifestyle goals and access information to assist with treatment planning and decisions.

 The HMP is a Ministry of Health and Long-Term Care (MoHLTC)-funded program which operates under the leadership of the Ontario Stroke Network (OSN).
-Primary care organizations across all provincial LHINs are participating in the HMP, with continued expansion of the program in progress.
-Click here for more details.
+As of April 1, 2016, the OSN merged with the Cardiac Care Network of Ontario (CCN), to ensure a comprehensive and integrated approach to cardiac, stroke and vascular care in Ontario.
+Primary care organizations across all provincial LHINs are participating in the HMP.
+For more information email us at firstname.lastname@example.org.